AstuteSource/chasten/README.md

 ## 🪂 Configuration

 You can configure `chasten` with two YAML files, normally called `config.yml` and `checks.yml`.
-Please refer to the [AstuteSource/chasten-configuration](https://github.com/AstuteSource/chasten-configuration) repository for example(s) of configuration files that you can use to configure the tool.
+Although `chasten` can generate a starting configuration, you can check out the [AstuteSource/chasten-configuration](https://github.com/AstuteSource/chasten-configuration) repository for example(s) of configuration files that you can use to configure the tool.
 Although the `config.yml` file can reference multiple check